Large Stepsizes Accelerate Gradient Descent for Regularized Logistic Regression: Concluding remarks

 \section{Concluding remarks}

 We consider gradient descent (GD) with a constant stepsize applied to $\ell_2$-regularized logistic regression with linearly separable data.
-We show that GD can match the acceleration of Nesterov's momentum by simply using an appropriately large stepsize---with which the objective evolves nonmonotonically.
+We show that, for a small enough regularization, GD can match the acceleration of Nesterov's momentum by simply using an appropriately large stepsize---with which the objective evolves nonmonotonically.
 Furthermore, we show that this acceleration brought by large stepsizes holds even under statistical uncertainty.
 Finally, we calculate the largest possible stepsize with which GD can converge (locally).

 This work focuses on the cleanest setup with logistic loss and linear predictors.
-However, the results presented are ready to be extended to other loss functions \citep{wu2024large} and neural networks in the lazy regime \citep{wu2024large} or with linearly separable data \citep{cai2024large}.
+However, the results presented are ready to be extended to other loss functions \citep{wu2024large}, neural networks in the lazy regime \citep{wu2024large}, and two-layer networks with linearly separable data and bi-Lipschitz activation \citep{cai2024large}.
 We do not foresee significant new technical challenges here.

 There are three future directions worth noting.
 First, in the context of our paper, does GD converge globally with large stepsizes below the proposed critical threshold?
 Second, is there a natural statistical learning setting such that GD with large stepsizes generalizes better than GD with small ones?
 Finally, is there a generic optimization theory for the convergence of GD with large stepsizes?
+Specifically, is there a general framework to prove the convergence of constant stepsize GD without relying on the descent lemma?